RuchitS19/Hotel-Hospitality-Industry-Project/README.md

 In this project we collect data from one of biggest hotel chain company OYO , they give us list of issues are they facing in bussiness . we analysis data through python and Power BI ,we create new dataset from existing data that help us. you see in our Power BI file in key measures.

+This file contains all the meta information regarding the columns described in the CSV files. we have provided 5 CSV files:
 1. dim_date
 2. dim_hotels
 3. dim_rooms